aniravi24/chrome-twitter-feed-blocker/README.md

 Instructions copied verbatim from https://developer.chrome.com/extensions/getstarted

 # Usage
 Just use your browser as normal.
-The extension has a blue "T" logo (see the `images/` directory.
+The extension has a blue "T" logo (see the `images/` directory).
 Icon was generated with <https://romannurik.github.io/AndroidAssetStudio/icons-launcher.html>.

 # Credits
 Code is almost verbatim from these three sources: